Keeping drivers and workers safe in construction zones

 “It’s a scary feeling when you’re out there,” said Krueger.

-“I’ve got grandkids that want to play with me, and I want to play with them, and I’d much rather go home safely,” said KDOT Equipment Operator Chris Briley.
+“I’ve got grandkids that want to play with me, and I want to play with them, and I’d much rather go home safely,” said Chris Briley, KDOT equipment operator.

 Briley said he gets it, road work can be an inconvenience for people in a rush.